You may be asking yourself, “do I need a pre-workout?”

 Nowadays there is much less risk of things like this happening, thanks to a more informed customer base and much higher amounts of publicly accessible research into ingredients and their effects.

-And to avoid potential downsides of any supplement, make sure you stick to the recommended doses, and follow the instructions on how to take it.
+To avoid potential downsides of any supplement, make sure you stick to the recommended doses and follow the instructions on how to take it.
+Also, pick a supplement that produces to GMP and is manufactured in an FDA registered facility.

 How a pre-workout can help with your goals